 This is my first real bike, a Yamaha XJR400, just before it was

-Acting: I've been involved in around 10 shows produced by
+Acting: I've been on stage in a dozen productions by

 played Mr Scoblowski in Daisy Pulls it Off, Francis Nurse in

 and various roles in The Taming of the Shrew,

 (see picture) and the Christmas Pantos Aladdin, Little Red Riding Hood, Sleeping Beauty and Jack and the